Go Abroad! 20 Reasons Why You Should Teach English Overseas

 Why?
 This one is a big one for many people, especially from England, Canada and the northern United States.
 They’re fed up with bitterly cold autumns and winters, plus summers that are far too short.
 Their mood is affected, their happiness unfulfilled and they miss the rays of sunlight dancing on their skin.

-The good thing about teaching English abroad is that most places tend to be in generally warm areas like Southeast Asia, Central America and other sunnier places scattered across the globe.
+The good thing about teaching English abroad is that most places tend to be in generally warm areas like Southeast Asia, Latin America and other sunnier places scattered across the globe.
 This is reason enough for most people to leave home and teach English.
 No more jackets and Wellington boots.

 14. You Need to Save up Some Money

 Why?
 I often hear “I can’t go teach abroad, I need to save some money!” but what most people who tell me that don’t understand is that you can save up money while you teach abroad.
 Depending on where you go—for example, the Middle East, parts of Latin America and China—the salary for a teacher is quite high compared to the relatively low cost of living and you’re living like a king/queen.

 Some places offer a salary good enough that after all your usual expenses and student loan payments you can wire home around $1,000 a month to save, depending on how much you’re spending monthly.

 15. You Don’t Feel Unique

 Why?
 If you’ve lived in the same place all your life, grew up with the same people and kind of feel ordinary then teaching English abroad can cure all that.
 You’re no longer just a regular local but you’re more unique when you get back home since you went off for some time to teach in some far off land and have stories to tell and a certain je ne sais quoi vibe that the regular people in your town don’t have.